niinavi/Jarjestelmaprojekti/documents/final_report.md

 ## 3.3 Test application

 Test application is simple PHP program which uses MariaDB database.
-Source code is found [here](https://github.com/niinavi/Jarjestelmaprojekti/tree/master/srv/salt/apache/php).
+Source code can be found [here](https://github.com/niinavi/Jarjestelmaprojekti/tree/master/srv/salt/apache/php).
 Users can read, update, delete and insert new books to database.

 After installation, the test program can be found on minions via URL: http://localhost:80/php or http://juha.example.com/php